A question that has probably bothered many already. 😉

 Notify me of new posts by email.

-Henning is a Software Expert for Content Management Solutions with strong enterprise skills.
-He has been working as Chief Digital Officer, Product Manager and Business Developer.
+Henning is a Software Expert with strong enterprise skills.
+He has been working in many management positions like Product Management, Marketing, Business Development or Digitalization.